cruzdariel/how_is_mco_today/README.md

 An automated bot called [@howismcotoday](https://x.com/howismcotoday) on [X](x.com), which scrapes the MCO Departures Board for upcoming departures and produces a scoring metric for how well the airport is operating.
 Posts an updated score every 1.5 hours.

-A **good** hour is defined currently as 50% or more of scheduled departures are on-time.

-A **bad** hour is defined currently as 50% or less of scheduled departures are on-time.

 In the future, the bot will add functionality to pull TSA wait times and build a more robust scoring system.
 For now though, this is a little webscraper to twitter pipeline. :)